Last updated November 17th, 2023.

 There are lots of different ways to invest in Asian markets.
-From buying real estate or stocks, to starting your own business, the sheer number international investment options might leave some people confused.
+The sheer number of international investment options might leave some people confused; from buying real estate or stocks, to starting your own business.
+There are plenty of investment opportunities to choose from.

 With that said, buying stocks is still the first method most people consider when it comes to investing in Asia.
-Nearly anyone in the world can trade stocks in Asia online, from home, and with little effort.
+Nearly anyone can trade stocks in Asia online, from home or wherever they are, and with little effort.

 Practically every online brokerage will let you buy stocks listed on major global exchanges, including those in Asia.